-From the historical town of Lyme Regis, visit Mary Anning as she gazes over the cliffs that are full of fossils.
+From the historical town of Lyme Regis, pass one of the oldest bridges in the county to visit Mary Anning as she gazes over the cliffs full of fossils.
 Head to the Cobb, and the wild undercliff, to then turn away from the sea and head inland.
 Discover the mysterious, yet beautiful, Ware House before arriving at the impressive Cannington Viaduct, its trains no longer running.
-Pass an ancient settlement that the Romans developed into their own to Uplyme.
-Return to Lyme Regis following the River Lim along its wooded valley, passing many thatched cottages, tumbled ruins and an old waterwheel.
+Pass an ancient Iron Age settlement, which the Romans developed into their own bath filled farmstead, to the Devon village of Uplyme.
+Return to Lyme Regis following the River Lim along its wooded valley, passing many thatched cottages, tumbled ruins, an old waterwheel and a piece of Banksy artwork.

 Distance: 6 miles/9.5km (a shorter walk, with more details of the town, is also available)